Your Biggest Lifetime Expense: Taxes on Military Retirement

 As a veteran myself, I have no problem giving and being charitable to others, but I’m not going to do it at the force of Uncle Sam.
 Veterans didn’t sign up to serve the government, we signed up to serve our country.
 If veterans know there’s a better way to be a steward of their money, then they can choose how they create wealth and abundance, probably create more jobs, and be able to give more to charity versus paying taxes to a government that is going to inefficiently filter it off to pay for programs and rising health care health costs and social security benefits that are poorly managed.

-Our current situation cannot last, and veterans shouldn’t be the ones passing it on to future generations.
-We can change this and avoid taxes on military retirement, but it’s up to us because we’re the only ones that understand true teamwork, and community, and can communicate and continue to lead.
+Our current situation cannot last, and military retirees shouldn’t be the ones passing it on to future generations.
+We can change this and avoid taxes on military retirement planning, but it’s up to us because we’re the only ones that understand true teamwork, and community, and can communicate and continue to lead.
 Remember, we were also paid by taxpayers to serve.
 Therefore, veterans have a unique opportunity to be better stewards of those tax dollars and not just get stuck in the same trap.

 There are many limitations to traditional financial products if veterans want more than a standard retirement and the inevitable last-minute planning for their transition out of the military.
 And they can’t just leave money in the bank or under the mattress because of inflation.
 That money will lose value because the cost of goods goes up.
 We all know that a house costs a lot more money than it did 10 to 20 years ago — that’s inflation.
 Cars cost more, gas costs more, food costs more, everything costs more.
 If veterans are not growing their assets, they risk literally running out of money because they can’t afford things anymore.
 That’s not creating wealth.
 That’s having a poverty mindset.
 And veterans deserve more than to live paycheck to paycheck.